Rosa K. Hirji

 Community Service

 A founding member of the Los Angeles Juvenile Court Education Panel, Rosa is regularly appointed to represent young people in foster care, juvenile hall, and other institutionalized settings.
-Her practice has a public interest orientation that strives to obtain relief that brings a wider impact for youth and communities.

-Rosa is a recent past co-chair of the Children’s Rights Litigation Committee of the Section of Litigation, American Bar Association, where she worked with national leaders in children’s law to address policy issues that provide access to justice for children.
-In 2004, she was awarded Outstanding Committee Chair Award by the American Bar Association for her work related to children with disabilities.
+Rosa is a past co-chair of the Children’s Rights Litigation Committee of the Section of Litigation, American Bar Association, where she worked with national leaders in children’s law to address policy issues that provide access to justice for children.
+In 2004, she was awarded the Outstanding Committee Chair Award by the American Bar Association for her work related to children with disabilities.